jbfink97/todo/README.md

 # todo
-To do list, made while following along with The Odin Project.
-Uses modules, classes, and webpack
+To do list web appt.
+Focuses on the use of modules, webpack, and classes.